AP-TGR/-test-frontend-live-coding-exercise-react-main/README.md

 - The app currently uses an outdated version of Node.js.
 It is recommended to update to Node.js version 18 or higher.
 - To address security issues, I have temporarily bypassed some updates using `NODE_OPTIONS=--openssl-legacy-provider`.
 - For better dependency management, consider adding a `engines` property in `package.json` to clearly specify the required Node.js version and other dependencies.

+## Goal

+Complete this React program to ask the end user a series of Yes/No questions, calculate and report the score back to them after each run.
+Additionally, calculate and report overall score for all runs.

 ## Requirements